 A fireplace adds character and value to your home.
 When someone imagines their perfect house, the home typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heater or gathering around a cozy fire.

 It’s hard to resist the allure of of a crackling fire, but how do you pick between a gas or wood burning fireplace?
 There are many factors to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
-You get the chance to roast marshmallows indoors.
-Something you don’t get is an effective heating source.
+You get the ability to roast marshmallows indoors.
+Something you don’t get is an efficient heating source.
 Wood fires normally receive up to a 15% efficiency rating, a lot lower than a furnace that has regular service performed.
 They do reach high temperatures, but most of that heat is lost up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.